altertek/altertek.org/src/en/pages/legals.md

 See our [contact page](/{{ locale }}/contact/)

 **Hosting**
+This website is developed and edited by Altertek

 Altertek infrastructure is distributed between three european companies using renewable energy:
 - Scaleway SAS
 - Infomaniak Network SA